Emblaze/the-unix-workbench/the_unix_workbench.md

 #### Summary

--   Variables can be assigned with the equal sign ( = ) operator.
+* Variables can be assigned with the equal sign ( = ) operator.

--   Strings or numbers can be assigned to variables.
+* Strings or numbers can be assigned to variables.

--   The value of a variable can be accessed with the dollar sign ( $ ) before the variable name.
+* The value of a variable can be accessed with the dollar sign ( $ ) before the variable name.

--   You can use the dollar sign and parentheses syntax (command substitution) to execute a command and save the output in a variable.
+* You can use the dollar sign and parentheses syntax (command substitution) to execute a command and save the output in a variable.

--   You can access command line arguments within your own scripts using the dollar sign followed by the number of the argument.
+* You can access command line arguments within your own scripts using the dollar sign followed by the number of the argument.

 #### Exercises

--   [ ] Write a Bash program where you assign two numbers to different variables, and then the program prints the sum of those variables.
+* [ ] Write a Bash program where you assign two numbers to different variables, and then the program prints the sum of those variables.

--   [ ] Write another Bash program where you assign two strings to different variables, and then the program prints both of those strings.
+* [ ] Write another Bash program where you assign two strings to different variables, and then the program prints both of those strings.
 Write a version where the strings are printed on the same line, and a version where the strings are printed on different lines.

--   [ ] Write a Bash program that prints the number of arguments provided to that program multiplied by the first argument provided to the program.
+* [ ] Write a Bash program that prints the number of arguments provided to that program multiplied by the first argument provided to the program.

-### **User input - read**
+### User input - read

 **read** stores a string that the user provides in a variable.

     #!/usr/bin/env bash
     #file letsread.sh

     echo "Type in a string and then press Enter:" read response
     echo "You entered: $response"

 #### Exercises

--   [ ]  Write a script that asks the user for an adjective, a noun, and a verb, and then use those words in a sentence (like Mad Libs).
+* [ ]  Write a script that asks the user for an adjective, a noun, and a verb, and then use those words in a sentence (like Mad Libs).

-### **Logic and If/Else**
+### Logic and If/Else

 When writing computer programs it is often useful for your program to be able to make decisions based on inputs like arguments, files, and environmental variables.

     true
     false

-#### Notion of exit status:
+#### Notion of exit status

     echo $?